maehw/ubx-gps-simulator/README.md

 # README

 There's a bunch of scripts and tools that allow to communicate with u-blox GPS receivers.
 However, I was unable to find scripts or tools that simulate the GPS receiver side.
-This Python script simulates the GPS receiver serial communication and can be used to replace the receiver hardware by running this script.
+This Python script simulates the GPS receiver serial communication using UBX message protocol over Universal Asynchronous Receiver/Transmitter (UART).
+The idea is to replace the GPS receiver hardware by running this script - e.g. for testing code indoors before using it with real hardware.

+The simulator is planned to implement the proprietary (but with an accessible specification document) u-blox 6 GPS receiver UBX message protocol.
+It may also apply for other u-blox GPS receivers - if you know more, let us know.

 Its functionality is currently limited to:
 * receiving all messages and evaluating their checksums,
 * recognizing `CFG` class messages (`0x06`) and replying with an `ACK-ACK`.
+* assuming to run on and performing baudrate changes on I/O configuration port #1 (UART)

+**Disclaimer**: The code has a lot of hacks, feel free to improve it and make a pull request!
+Please also understand that this software will never cover all functions of the real GPS receiver hardware - and there are likely some bugs in the code (search for `FIXME` and `TODO`)!

 # Usage

 ```
-usage: ubx_gps_simulator.py [-h] [-b BAUDRATE] serial_port_name
+usage: ubx_gps_simulator.py [-h] [-b SERIAL_BAUDRATE] serial_port_name

 ubx_gps_simulator.py Run simulated UBX GPX receiver.